TheRealSavi/savi-syntax/README.md

 # savi-syntax theme

-My version of the tinacious-design-syntax.
-Dark and colorful. :)

-Easy on the eyes and lets you focus on what is most important in your code Allows you to easily discern the different elements of your code while remaining stunning and beautiful
+A dark and colorful syntax theme that helps guide your eyes to what is important.
+Easy to read and focus, with fun and enjoyable colors, that make sense and improve readability.
+Pairs perfectly with any dark ui theme of your choosing.

+Stunning, beautiful, vibrant, classy, and soothing.
+Bright and at the same time soft.

-Definitely not boring and definitely fun.
+Definitely not your average boring theme, and definitely a lot of fun to use.
 Have a good time :)

 # Some ruby examples
 ![Screenshot](https://raw.githubusercontent.com/TheRealSavi/savi-syntax/master/screenshots/ruby1.png)